CNN crew released from police custody after they were arrested live on air in Minneapolis

 Intermittently, an officer told people over a loudspeaker to "disperse immediately" or face arrest.

-After the CNN photojournalist was detained, his camera was set on the ground and continued to transmit live images.
+After the crew was detained, Mendez's camera was set on the ground and continued to transmit live images.

-Jimenez and the crew had been reporting from the site, near a city police department precinct that protesters had burned and officers had abandoned overnight.
-About a block away, a fire was burning at a different, four-story building that had contained restaurants.
+Journalists assert First Amendment rights to press freedom when covering protests in public spaces, and infringements are relatively rare in the United States.

-Over 100 state police officers in body armor and riot gear had arrived shortly before 5 a.m.
-CT and lined up near the area where the CNN crew was, near the precinct building on East Lake Street.
+Numerous journalists were detained while covering protests in Ferguson, Missouri, in 2014.
+At the time, The American Society of News Editors called it a "top-down effort to restrict" First Amendment rights.